eu-digital-identity-wallet/.github/profile/reference-implementation.md

 ### Issuing

-- An implementation of a credential issuing service, according to OpenId4VCI - draft12 (provides test PID and mDL issuing service in mDoc and soon in SD-JWT-VC format)
+- An implementation of a credential issuing service, according to OpenId4VCI (draft 13) (provides test PID and mDL issuing service in mDoc and soon in SD-JWT-VC format)

 </Details>